DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "It is been a bit crowded on my way, so I had to clean up while coming here."

-"...I've been covered in sweat, you know" _TL Note:_ The meaning is a bit unclear here as I feel it is half-joke complaint from Jeanne about Fairin being so late.
+"...I've been covered in sweat, you know" _TL Note:_ The meaning is a bit unclear here as I feel it is half-joke complaint from Jeanne about Farin being so late.

-Fairin, the bodyguard, Resistance leader, and unexpectedly Jeanne's adjutant.
+Farin, the bodyguard, Resistance leader, and unexpectedly Jeanne's adjutant.
 She, whose duty was to guard Jeanne, barely made it in time.

 "**...You, bastard...
 I heard about you...**"

 Muffled voice of magic beast could be heard.
-Its fangs were smashed and it looked at Fairin, who was holding Shamshir in both of her hands, with contempt.
+Its fangs were smashed and it looked at Farin, who was holding Shamshir in both of her hands, with contempt.

 "**There was human who boasted great strength... <span title="jp. 竜戦士, literal Dragon Soldier, while furigana ドラグナー">Dragoon</span>!**"